-PRONOUNS REFLEXIVE PRONOUNS
+PERSONAL PRONOUNS REFLEXIVE PRONOUNS

-me myself
+I me myself

-us ourselves
+we us ourselves

-you yourself (singular)
+you you yourself (singular)

-you yourselves (plural)
+you you yourselves (plural)

-him himself
+he him himself

-her herself
+she her herself

-it itself
+it it itself

-them themselves
+they them themselves

-me us you you him her it

 Look at the following sentences and underline the personal pronouns and the reflexive pronouns.
-You should look after yourselves during the holidays.
+You should look after yourselves during the holldays.